greymattr/StashHouse/mf_wrt1900_haqs/README.md

 This directory mostly contains firmware images for the WRT1900AC Linksys router and the .config files needed to recreate them.
+Most of this is based on the code here : https://github.com/jimmychungbelkin/Mamba/tree/master .
+This repo is just for my own personal changes.

   openwrt-greymattr-utimate-13.img - Is an image I built with many extra packages for usb, filesystems, pentesting, and media.